dr-kinder/code-samples/_readme.txt

 -------------------------------------------------------------------------
 for_loop.py
 -------------------------------------------------------------------------
-Use a for loop to generate multiple solutions to the quadratic equation.
+Use a for loop to generate solutions to the quadratic equation.

 This script illustrates the funamental form of a for loop.
 For alternate solutions to the same problem, see while_loop.py and